 Fair play and editorial independence

-The editors ensure that all submitted manuscripts being considered for publication undergo peer-review by generally at least two reviewers who are expert in the related field.
+The editors ensure that all submitted manuscripts being considered for publication, undergo peer review by generally at least two expert reviewers in the related field.
 The Editor-in-Chief is responsible for deciding which of the manuscripts submitted to the journal will be published, based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
 The Editor-in-Chief may seek advice from other editors or reviewers in making this decision.

 Involvement and cooperation in investigations

 Editors (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
-Every reported act of unethical publishing behaviour will be looked into, even if it is discovered years after publication.
-If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be relevant will be published in the journal.
+Every reported act of unethical publishing behavior will be looked into, even if it is discovered years after publication.
+If on the investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be relevant will be published in the journal.

 Responsibilities of Reviewers